axelarnetwork/axelar-contract-deployments/stellar/docs/link-token.md

 #### For Stellar Classic Assets

-If you're using Stellar Classic assets (format: {Symbol-Issuer}), you must deploy a corresponding Soroban contract to make them accessible within Soroban-based contracts:
+If you're linking a Stellar Classic asset (format: {Symbol-Issuer}) that doesn't have a Soroban contract address yet, you can deploy a corresponding Soroban contract to make them accessible within Soroban-based contracts:

 **Stellar Classic Asset Types:**

 - Classic assets follow the {Symbol-Issuer} format
-- Addresses starting with "C" indicate Soroban smart contracts
-- Classic assets can be deployed as Soroban contracts for ITS compatibility

-**Note:** If you already have a Soroban contract (address starting with "C"), you can skip the deploy step below and register token metadata directly.

-**Deploy Soroban Contract for Classic Asset:**

 ```bash
 ts-node stellar/token-utils.js create-stellar-asset-contract <assetCode> <issuer>